From the Cook

 Tips & Tricks (5)

-Mix cornstarch with cold water into a slurry and stir it into the cooking liquid during the last 30 minutes on high heat to create a silky, restaurant-quality glaze without mushiness.
+- Thicken Sauce at the End ✨Mix cornstarch with cold water to create a slurry and stir it into the cooking liquid during the last 30 minutes for a restaurant-quality glaze without overcooking the meat.

 No Recipes Available